Status of EU citizens in the UK – ICS Legal

-Offer for EU citizens in the UK
+EU citizens in the UK

-- People who have been continuously living here for 5 years will be able to apply to stay indefinitely by getting ‘settled status’.
-That means these citizens will be free to live here, have access to public funds and services and apply for British citizenship.
+• People who have continuously living here for 5 years.
+They can apply to stay indefinitely getting ‘settled status’.
+That means these citizens will free to live here.
+They have access to public funds and services and apply for British citizenship.

 UKBA intend that EU citizens with settled status and temporary permission to stay will continue to have broadly the same access as they currently do to healthcare, education, benefits and pensions.

-UKBA plan to launch a scheme for people to apply for settled status before the UK leaves the EU, so people who would like to apply can do so at an early stage.
+UKBA plan to launch a scheme for people to apply for settled status before the UK leaves the EU.
+So, people who would like to apply can do so at an early stage.
 UKBA will ask EU citizens to make an application to the Home Office for documentation to confirm their new status.

 They are currently looking at what the future immigration system for EU citizens arriving after the cut-off date will look like.